Share

 Experimental nuclear fusion facilities involve many complex systems.
 The CEA’s IRFM institute is already working on the maintenance requirements for the ITER installation.
 IRFM called on CEA-List’s expertise in model-driven engineering to model maintenance processes in this complex environment.

 The vast amount of engineering data generated by replacing experimental devices and managing ITER’s multiple system configurations demands a more efficient approach than traditional documentation-based methods.
 CEA-List’s opensource Papyrus platform, combining power and versatility, is ideally suited for detailed modeling of complex systems.
 Our researchers developed a new domain-specific language tailored to nuclear fusion system maintenance, enabling IRFM to model the assembly and disassembly phases of experimental systems.
-The platform demonstrated its ability to segment and visualize large datasets at two distinct scales:

 • Tables for an overview (e.g. full replacement sequences);